-In May 2017, the FASB issued ASU No. 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting", in an effort to reduce diversity in practice as it relates to applying modification accounting for changes to the terms and conditions of share-based payment awards.
-This ASU was effective for public companies for the financial statements issued for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
+In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting, in an effort to reduce diversity in practice as it relates to applying modification accounting for changes to the terms and conditions of share-based payment awards.
+This ASU was effective for public companies for financial statements issued for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
 Early adoption was permitted.
 The Company adopted this ASU on April 1, 2018 and it did not have a material impact on the Company's consolidated financial statements.

-In March 2017, the FASB issued ASU No. 2017-07, "Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost", in all effort to improve the presentation of these costs within the income statement.
-Under previous GAAP, all components of both net periodic pension cost and net periodic postretirement cost were included within the same line items as other compensation costs arising from services rendered by pertinent employees during the period on the income statement.
-This ASU requires entities to include only the service cost component within those line items whereas all other components would be included within other non-operating expense.
+In March 2017, the FASB issued ASU No. 2017-07, Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, in an effort to improve the presentation of these costs within the income statement.
+Prior to this ASU, all components of both net periodic pension cost and net periodic postretirement cost were included within the same line items as other compensation costs arising from services rendered by pertinent employees during the period on the income statement.
+This ASU requires entities to include only the service cost component within those line items and all other components are to be included within other non-operating expense.
 In addition, only the service cost component would be eligible for capitalization when applicable (for example, as a cost of internally manufactured inventory or a self-constructed asset).
-The amendments in this Update should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
+The amendments in this ASU should be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
 This ASU was effective for public companies for the financial statements issued for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
-A practical expedient allows the Company to use the amount disclosed for net periodic benefit costs for the prior companative periods as the estimation basis for applying the retrospective presentation requirements.
+A practical expedient allows the Company to use the amount disclosed for net periodic benefit costs for the prior comparative periods as the estimation basis for applying the retrospective presentation requirements.
 The Company retrospectively adopted the ASU on April 1, 2018 and utilized this practical expedient.
-The adoption of this ASU resulted in the reclassification of \$0.2 million of net periodic benefit cost from compensation costs (included within Cost of sales and Other, net) to Other non-operat
+The adoption of this ASU resulted in the reclassification of \$159 of net periodic benefit cost from compensation costs (\$107 included within cost of sales and \$52 within other, net) to other non-operating expense on the consolidated statement of operations for the three-month period ended September 30, 2017 and \$318 of net periodic benefit cost from compensation costs (\$214 included within cost of sales and \$104 within other, net) to other non-operating expense on the consolidated statement of operations for the six-month period ended September 30, 2017.